cahughes95/hadrian-analytics-engineer-chughes/README.md

 ### Building the Database

-Run the `build_db.py` script to fetch the data from the API, save it to staging tables, and transform it into the final schema:
+Run the `build_db.py` script to fetch the data from the API, save it to staging tables in a DuckDB database, and transform it into the final schema:

 ```sh
 python build_db.py
 ```

-### Running Queries
+### Running SQL Queries for the Requested Tasks

 To run the provided SQL queries and obtain the results, execute the `main.py` script: